Mechl, Mtrls and Arspc Engrg (MMAE)

 Basic laws of transport phenomena, including: steady-state heat conduction; multi-dimensional and transient conduction; forced internal and external convection; natural convection; heat exchanger design and analysis; fundamental concepts of radiation; shape factors and network analysis; diffusive and convective mass transfer; phase change, condensation and boiling.

-Students will gain an understanding of the basic elements used in machine design.
-These include the characteristics of gears, bearings, shafts, keys, couplings, fasteners, springs, electric motors, brakes and clutches, and flexible elements.
-Students will also learn mechanism types, linkage analysis, and kinematic synthesis.
+Students will gain an understanding of the analysis of basic elements used in machine design.
+These include the characteristics of gears, gear trains, bearings, shafts, keys, mechanical springs, brakes and clutches, and flexible elements.

 Explores the use of numerical methods to solve engineering problems in solid mechanics, fluid mechanics and heat transfer.
 Topics include matrix algebra, nonlinear equations of one variable, systems of linear algebraic equations, nonlinear equations of several variables, classification of partial differential equations in engineering, the finite difference method, and the finite element method.
 Same a MATH 350.